Social Distancing: Apps for Seniors (Tech-Savvy or Not)

 Drug stores: Walgreens CVS

-Major national pharmacy chains like Walgreens and CVS, as well as many other large regional chains, offer apps that let users see medical and personal care items in stock, order medicine refills, and even make appointments to see healthcare providers for a range of services that depend on where you live.
+Major national pharmacy chains like Walgreens and CVS, as well as many other large regional chains, offer useful apps.
+These apps let users see medical and personal care items in stock, order medicine refills, and even make appointments to see health care providers for a range of services (depending on where you live.
 In some cases, you can even access telehealth services through apps.
-You may also be able to schedule an appointment for your COVID vaccine through these apps.
+You may also be able to schedule an appointment for your COVID booster through these apps.

 Cost: Free, but service costs range widely and may depend on insurance/Medicare